mkvlrn/template-nest/README.md

 A sane, opinionated template for esm nestjs projects written in typescript.

-For new, node 22+ projects.
+For new, node lts (currently v22) projects.

 Uses: